1. What exactly do you know about the security of a block?

 - Medical records

 - Transaction/eCommerce records

 - Management records

 39. What is the difference between blockchain and distributed ledger?

-Distributed ledger is a database which consists of nodes that are connected in a network.
+Answer: A distributed ledger is a database that consists of nodes that are connected in a network.
 It is used to store data where each node plays a crucial role by having a copy of the data itself.
 Blockchain, on the other hand, is a type of distributed ledger platform which makes use of it and provides an extra layer of accuracy and security to the whole network.

 - Experienced Faculty